-Yes!
-I plan to accept one student.
+No!
+I do NOT plan to accept any students this cycle.
 Please feel free to e-mail me with questions.
 Please check out the links to some great resources on the DIME Lab.

 Andrew J. Freeman is an Assistant Professor of Psychology at the University of Nevada, Las Vegas.
 Dr. Freeman is the director of the Diagnosis, Irritability, Mood and Energy Research Laboratory (DIME LAB).

 My research themes:

 - Clinical decisions are high-risk decisions because they can have long-term impacts on a person.
 For example, the choice of diagnosing a person with bipolar disorder, ADHD, autism spectrum disorder or any other mental disorder can change a person’s trajectory.
 Does the person receive treatment A or treatment B?
 Does the person receive accommodations at school or work?
 Clinical decisions expand beyond just determining a diagnosis.
 Another example of a high-risk decision that interests me is: Should we hospitalize this person?
 In summary, one line of my research examines how clinicians make decisions, how well their tools perform, and can we improve the process.

 - The diagnosis of bipolar disorder in children and adolescents remains controversial.
 Bipolar disorder often impacts children and adolescents across all domains of life.
 Some general questions that interest me are: (a) How does pediatric bipolar disorder impact a person’s life? (b) What are the mechanisms (e.g., anhedonia, sleep) that sustain mood episodes? (c) Can we change one symptom (e.g., sleep) and create a cascading effect of improvements to other symptoms?
 In summary, one line of my research examines the impact of bipolar disorder on children and adolescents with a focus on identifying etiological mechanisms.